rafikalid/lru-ttl-cache/README.md

 	refreshOnGet: true,
 	/**
 	 * Maximum cache size in bytes
-	 * to use this, you need to add the size of each entrie
+	 * to use this, you need to add the size of each entry
 	 * via catch.set(key, value, bytes)
 	 * @type {Number}
 	 */